ReeceGoding/Frustration-One-Year-With-R/README.md

     to discover it on the first day that you use `eval()`.
-It has `parent.frame()` as one of its default arguments, but calling `eval()` with that argument supplied manually will produce different results than what you get from letting it be supplied by default.
+It has `parent.frame()` as one of its default arguments, but calling `eval()` with that argument supplied manually will produce different results than letting it be supplied by default.

     ``` r
     x <- 1